UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 Rd is a light-weight reactive one-to-one RPC protocol, which is cross-language as well as cross-platform.
 It can work on the same or different machines via Internet.

-These are Rd entities:
+These are some of Rd entities:
 - `Protocol` encapsulates the logic of all Rd communications.
-All the entities should be bound to `Protocol` before being used. `Protocol` contains `IScheduler`, which executes a _runnable_ object on a different thread.
+All the entities should be bound to `Protocol` before being used. `Protocol` contains `IScheduler`, which executes a _runnable_ instance on a different thread.
 - `RdSignal` is an entity allowing one to **fire and forget**.
 You can add a callback for every received message via the `advise(lifetime, callback)` method.
 There are two interfaces: `ISink` that only allows advising for messages and `ISignal` that can also `fire` events.
 There is also a `Signal` class with the same behavior